ayeks/bme680_to_influxdb/README.md

 This script sends the data from the RaspberryPI Bosch BME680 module to a InfluxDB.
 The script itself and the documentation is work-in-progress.
 However, feel free to open issues for your questions and ideas.

+Feel free to read the full story on how to send BME680 sensor logs with a RaspberryPi to InfluxDB and into Grafana on [ayeks.de](https://ayeks.de/2018/05/bme680-influxdb-grafana/).

 ## Installation

 ### InfluxDB on a RaspberryPI